japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-EventTimeWatermark.md

-== [[EventTimeWatermark]] EventTimeWatermark Unary Logical Operator -- Streaming Watermark
+# EventTimeWatermark Unary Logical Operator

-`EventTimeWatermark` is a unary logical operator that is <<creating-instance, created>> to represent <<spark-sql-streaming-Dataset-operators.md#withWatermark, Dataset.withWatermark>> operator in a logical query plan of a streaming query.
+`EventTimeWatermark` is a unary logical operator that is <<creating-instance, created>> to represent [Dataset.withWatermark](operators/withWatermark.md) operator in a logical query plan of a streaming query.

 [NOTE]
 ====